sparkfunX/Vulture/README.md

   ## SUBSAMPLING

   This argument essentially defines the resolution of the output.
-A smaller number will produce smoother curves but larger files.
+A larger number will produce smoother curves but larger files.
-  **Note:**  Smaller scale factors require smaller subsampling factors
+  **Note:**  If your output image looks "jagged" or "low-res" then try a larger number here

   ## TRACEWIDTH